-STEVENSVILLE MD — The combination of extreme weather conditions and new engines that tend to run hotter, has increased the demand across North America for vehicle lifts that are specifically engineered for wash bay conditions—this is according to a new industry overview from Stertil-Koni, the leader in heavy duty vehicle lifts.
+STEVENSVILLE, Md. — The combination of extreme weather conditions and new engines that tend to run hotter, has increased the demand across North America for vehicle lifts that are specifically engineered for wash bay conditions—this according to a new industry overview from Stertil-Koni, the leader in heavy-duty vehicle lifts.

 Here’s what’s fueling the change: “When road grime accumulates on the undercarriage of work trucks, buses and new hybrid/electric vehicles, heat builds up and can decrease engine efficiency.
-That in turn necessitates more frequent washings to keep battery and engine systems cool and free from mud, salt and other contaminates,” noted Peter Bowers, Stertil-Koni technical sales support manager.
+That, in turn, necessitates more frequent washings to keep battery and engine systems cool and free from mud, salt and other contaminants,” noted Peter Bowers, Stertil-Koni technical sales support manager.

 Space is another consideration for facilities.
 The SKYLIFT, a true vertical rise lift, generally takes up less room than a parallelogram lift and also has reduced foundation requirements.
 “What’s more,” added Bowers, “it’s relatively easy to install, offers greater maneuverability for shop technicians from all angles of the vehicle, and requires minimal maintenance.”